 Postpartum Support International (PSI) PSI is the global champion for perinatal mental health (PMH), connecting individuals and families to the resources and support needed to give them the strongest and healthiest start possible.
 For 35 years, PSI has been leading the effort to address PMH disorders, working with experts and families to boost scientific knowledge and emotional understanding to develop and deliver effective interventions for all perinatal individuals and families.

-Postpartum psychosis occurs after childbirth in 1-2 mothers out of 1000 births, although occasionally psychosis can begin during pregnancy.
-The symptoms most often begin within the first 2 weeks postpartum, and can include delusions, hallucinations, delirium, and paranoia.
-At times the woman loses complete touch with reality.
-Psychosis is a medical emergency that requires immediate and thorough assessment, intervention, and treatment.
-Although the symptoms of psychosis are severe and present great risk, perinatal psychosis is treatable and women are capable of full recovery.
+Postpartum psychosis occurs after childbirth in approximately 1-2 of 1000 births, although occasionally psychosis can begin during pregnancy or after pregnancy loss.
+Of that number, 4% of those involve infanticide.
+Symptoms of postpartum psychosis most often begin within the first 2 weeks after birth, and might include delusions, hallucinations, delirium, and paranoia.
+At times the person loses complete touch with reality.
+Psychosis is a medical emergency that requires immediate care and thorough assessment, intervention, and treatment.
+Although the symptoms of psychosis are severe and present great risk, perinatal psychosis is treatable and individuals are capable of full recovery.
 Perinatal psychosis is a temporary illness that needs to be looked at differently than chronic psychiatric disorders.
-This difference must be understood as women are assessed, defended, and evaluated for crimes committed during a temporary delusional state.
-Legal insanity definitions can be misleading because the woman may at moments be able to differentiate right from wrong, yet in the delusional state be influenced by extreme compelling thoughts, hallucinations or commands which instruct her to harm her baby.
-PSI works to increase public and professional understanding that perinatal psychosis, while it presents a serious and immediate potential for harm, is treatable and temporary.
+This difference must be understood as individuals are assessed, defended, and evaluated for alleged crimes committed during a temporary and treatable delusional state.
+Legal insanity definitions can be misleading, because the individual experiencing postpartum psychosis can at moments be able to differentiate right from wrong, yet in the delusional state be influenced by extreme compelling delusional beliefs, hallucinations, or commands which might instruct them to harm their baby.